-- Analyze a problem or symptoms reported by the user - Restore normal operation to the IBM 2216 Nways Multiaccess Connector Model 400 and Network Utility Model TX1 or TN1. - Exchange any of the FRUs in the 2216 - Run firmware and operational diagnostics
+- · Analyze a problem or symptoms reported by the user - Restore normal operation to the IBM 2216 Nways Multiaccess Connector Model 400 and Network Utility - Exchange any of the FRUs in the 2216 - · Run firmware and operational diagnostics

 In this publication you will see the phrase 2216 base.
-This phrase represents common hardware components, software components, and processes that are common to the 2216 Model 400 and the Network Utility Model TX1 or TN1.
+This phrase represents common hardware components, software components, and processes that are common to the 2216 Model 400 and the Network Utility.

-Procedures that reference 2216 can be used for the Nways Multiaccess Connector Model 400 and the Network Utility Model TX1 or TN1.
-Procedures that are specific to the Model 400 or to the Network Utility Model TX1 or TN1 are identified specifically.
+Procedures that reference 2216 can be used for the Nways Multiaccess Connector Model 400 and the Network Utility.
+Procedures that are specific to the Model 400 or to the Network Utility are identified specifically.